hmtessier/News-Article-Analysis/README.md

   - Topic modeling by Publication
   - Topic modeling using only named entities

-**Topic model interactive visualizations will not display on github and must be downloaded to be viewed.**
+**Topic model interactive visualizations will not display on default github view.
+To view, click nbviewer link in top right of notebook.**